AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 - ``x64-windows``        : 64 bits version with dynamic librairies load
 - ``x86-windows``        : 32 bits version with dynamic librairies load
 - ``x64-windows-static`` : 64 bits version with static librairies load
-- ``x86-windows-static`` : 32 bis version with static librairies load
+- ``x86-windows-static`` : 32 bits version with static librairies load

 The vcpkg-triplet used will be named [vcpg-triplet] later in this document.